 Good to know: Please note that in this guide we only mention some of the best-preserved and most important Ancient Rome landmarks that are located in or just near the city of Rome.

-We also tried to sort this list by age, listing the oldest Roman landmarks first.
+We also tried to sort this list by age, starting with the oldest Roman landmarks first.
 However, it’s not always possible to determine the exact dates.
 Furthermore, some archeological sites contain more than just one building (each dating from different periods), and others were built and rebuilt or their development spanned over several centuries…

 So the timeline is only meant to give you an idea of how Ancient Rome developed over the centuries.
 It should give you a better insight into how old and unique these antique Roman sites really are…